whatshap/whatshap/doc/guide.rst

 reads.

-1. Map your reads to the reference, making sure that you assign each read to a read group (the "@RG" header line in the BAM file).
+1. Map your reads to the reference, making sure that you assign each read to a read group (the ``@RG`` header line in the BAM/CRAM file).
 WhatsHap supports VCF files with multiple samples and in order to determine which reads belong to which sample, it uses the 'sample name' (SM) of the read group.
 If you have a single sample only and no or incorrect read group headers, you can run WhatsHap with ``--ignore-read-groups`` instead.